hobbyquaker/airtunes2mqtt/README.md

 This is a little daemon that can retrieve an audio stream via TCP socket or from a Alsa Loopback device and stream it to Airplay/Airtunes compatible receivers.
 Via MQTT you can control the receivers volume and enable/disable the receivers.
-I'm using it in conjunction with [Mopidy](https://www.mopidy.com/) to create a MultiRoom SmartHome-integrated audio playback system with several Airplay Speakers.
+I'm using it in conjunction with [Mopidy](https://www.mopidy.com/) to create a Multiroom Smarthome-integrated audio playback system with several Airplay Speakers.

 Based on [lperrins](https://github.com/lperrin) [node_airtunes](https://github.com/lperrin/node_airtunes) - all credits
 belong to him.
-Also thanks to [Adam Duncan](https://github.com/microadam) for creating a [fork]((https://github.com/microadam/node_airtunes) that works with recent´versions of Node.js.
+Also thanks to [Adam Duncan](https://github.com/microadam) for creating a [fork](https://github.com/microadam/node_airtunes) that works with recent versions of Node.js.

 ## Installation